-Arthritis is widely known as a condition characterised by inflammation of the joints.
-This can affect one or more joints.
-There are over 100 different types of arthritis each of which has their own causes and different treatment methods.
-Osteoarthritis and rheumatoid arthritis are two of the most common types.
+Arthritis is a widely known condition characterised by inflammation of the joints.
+There are over 100 different types of arthritis each of which has their own causes and different treatment methods including Osteoarthritis and rheumatoid arthritis being the two most common types.

-Arthritis symptoms usually develop as time goes on, but they can also occur suddenly.
-According to the Center for Disease Control and Prevention (CDC), approximately 52.5 million American adults suffer from some form of arthritis.
+Arthritis symptoms usually develop as time goes on, and according to the Center for Disease Control and Prevention (CDC), approximately 52.5 million American adults suffer from some form of arthritis.

-Though at the onset of arthritis, affected individual can experience mild discomfort but the symptoms aggravate as time goes on.
-Some visible effects include job restraint and it can also affect your daily life.
+Individuals with arthritis, can experience mild discomfort with the symptoms aggravating as time goes on.
 Although your risk of arthritis may increase with age, it is not restricted to older adults.
-In addition, different types of arthritis have risk factors which are responsible for the emergence of this condition.

-Having a better understanding of the causes and risk factors of arthritis has been found to be helpful in designing a preventive measure.
-This can help to control the symptoms and prevent it from getting worse or delaying the onset of the disease.
+Having a better understanding of the causes and risk factors of arthritis has been found to be helpful in designing a preventive measure and help to control the symptoms from getting worse or delaying the onset of the disease.

 What are the Causes of Arthritis?